shibatch/tlfloat/CODE_OF_CONDUCT.md

 desolate due to the fact that it is common land.
 This is called the tragedy of the commons.

-Companies are, after all, profit-seeking organizations, and they try to use free things as much as possible.
-On the other hand, software that is not free for commercial use is not often used because the procedures for using it are complicated.
+Companies are, after all, organizations that try to maximize shareholder profit.
+They try to use as much free stuff as possible, while they are less likely to use software that is not free for commercial use because of the complicated procedures to use it.
 There used to be many free-of-charge software products that prohibited commercial use, but many of them were not used much and eventually abandoned.
 In other words, whether the license prohibits commercial use or not, the developers will not be paid after all.
 From a different perspective, this means that the pasture of OSS developers is being exploited until it becomes desolate.
 Even if each company is aware of the fact that it is exploiting OSS developers, it has little incentive to stop, because even if one company stops, others will continue, and the result will be the same.
 Thus, it is unlikely that a company will voluntarily offer to make a donation, because even if only their company makes a donation, the result will not be much different if other companies do not also make donations.
-As a result, OSS developers have to go around on their own to find companies that use their software and ask them for donations.
-There is no way to even know what a reasonable donation amount would be.
 This structure of the problem is the same as the tragedy of the commons.
 A license that prohibits commercial use does not solve this problem.

+OSS developers have to go around on their own to find companies that use their software and ask them for donations.
+There is no way to even know what a reasonable donation amount would be.
+In order to maximize shareholder profit, companies tend to refrain from activities that would benefit other companies, and as a result, they are often reluctant to contribute to society as a whole.
+Often a company needs a particular reason as to why it makes a particular contribution.
+In other words, a company needs an explanation of how its contribution will specifically benefit the company.
+However, most OSS products are not designed to benefit a specific company.
+OSS projects cannot be run only by members who participate from companies who think only of their own convenience.
+It is not surprising that contributions made under a declaration that only contributions beneficial to a particular organization can be made are less appreciated.

 ### Code of conduct comes to rescue